Key points on this page:

 However, if you participate in techniques Google considers especially heinous, you may receive a manual penalty.

 Which brings us back to backlinking.
-Because we are human and can’t have nice things, like with everything, several marketers have attempted to trick the system in ways against Google’s Guidelines.
+Unfortunately, several marketers have attempted to game the system in ways that violate Google’s guidelines.

 The very bad backlink strategies that’ll never work In the long-term